CEA-MetroCarac/fitspy/doc/user_guide/intro.rst

 ---------------------

 .. note::
-    Since its 2025.1 version, Fitspy can be launched using two interfaces: one corresponds to the original GUI built with **Tkinter**, and the other, more recent one, developed using **PySide6** with more 'flexibility'.
-As of 2025, both GUIs offer nearly identical features, but future efforts regarding fixes and updates will primarily focus on the PySide GUI.
+    Since its 2025.1 version, Fitspy can be launched using two interfaces: one corresponds to the original GUI built with **Tkinter**, and the other, more recent one, developed using **PySide** with more 'flexibility'.
+As of 2025, both GUIs offer nearly identical features, but future efforts regarding fixes and updates will primarily focus on the **PySide** GUI.

 if python is not already installed in your PC: